jamiedouglass/LoLsServer/README.md

 This open source project provides a minimal working language workbench.
 This version supports textual languages and enough functionality to develop future releases.
-We are creating a Language Workbench and Server which operates with a client-server architecture as a Website and server.
+We created a Language Workbench which operates using a client-server architecture.
 There is nothing to download or install.
+The LoLs Server maybe installed by users to create a personal implementation and support headless or embedded LoLs interpreters and translators.

 Most of the workbench features and functionality are yet to be implemented.
 Please join us to make Language of Languages available to everyone.